magento/devdocs/guides/v2.1/ui_comp_guide/components/ui-checkbox.md

 ## Overview

-The Checkbox component implements a form field that is an HTML `<input type="checkbox">` element.
+The Checkbox component implements a form field that is an {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} `<input type="checkbox">` element.
 It can also be displayed as a "toggle" handler or a radio button element.

 ## Сheckbox configuration